 Hunters and anglers must purchase and possess a current Habitat Stamp for U.S. Forest Service and Bureau of Land Management (BLM) lands in New Mexico, except anglers 11 years of age and younger, resident anglers 70 years and older (free fishing license) and 100% disabled resident veterans in conjunction with privileges covered by the Disabled Veteran Card.
 Only one stamp is required each license year for these lands.
-The stamp is not required on other public property, or on private property.
-The stamp is not required in Unit 28, a predominately BLM property under military withdrawal.
+The stamp is not required on BLM lands in Unit 28, on other public property, or on private property.
 Funds from the sale of habitat stamps are used to improve wildlife habitat.
 All hunters, trappers and anglers are encouraged to purchase a Habitat Stamp.